fpsvogel/fpsvogel.com/src/_posts/2024-01-17-job-search-networking-for-engineers.md

 What if you don't have any connections at the company?
 Or you do have connections, but you want to give your application an extra "oomph"?
 That's where the next approach comes into play.

-#### B. Talk to someone in order to set yourself apart without a reference
+#### B. Talk to someone in order to set yourself apart without a referral

 1. In LinkedIn search results for people who work at that company, look for engineering managers or other leaders in product/engineering.
   - Avoid directly contacting talent/recruiting staff.
 From what I hear, they are understaffed these days, so you have a better chance at having a meaningful conversation with engineering management.